If you have symptoms of Coronavirus (check symptoms here 111.nhs.uk/covid-19) or have come in contact with someone with such symptoms

 We are clearly moving into an challenging period for general practice, the wider NHS and care service, and for our patients.Practices, out-of-hours providers, walk-in centres and many other NHS organisations are already working extremely hard as they do their best to respond to the needs and understandable anxieties of their patients.

 Following latest guidance from the NHS England to the general practice,we have outlined the measures that our practice has taken to help manage the escalating situation and to continue to provide necessary and safe patient care.

 In order to prevent spread of COVID-19 infection (for safety of patients and staff) and to reduce demands on the practice at this challenging time, there are several measures which our practices has already taken to reduce footfall.
 These include:

-· Electronic Prescribing is the NHS default method of providing prescriptions to all patients.
-Patients who do not have a nominated pharmacy will be asked to do this.
-Please inform the surgery of your nominated pharmacy where to send your prescriptions.
+- Electronic Prescribing should be the default method of providing prescriptions.
+Patients who do not have a nominated pharmacy should be asked to do this.

 Activities to stop